-The Audrey Irmas Pavilion will be an inspiring gathering place for the entire community, designed to host religious and cultural activities and performances on Wilshire Boulevard directly adjacent to the historic sanctuary of Wilshire Boulevard Temple in Koreatown.
+The Audrey Irmas Pavilion is an inspiring gathering place for the entire community, designed to host religious and cultural activities and performances on Wilshire Boulevard directly adjacent to the historic sanctuary of Wilshire Boulevard Temple in Koreatown.

-This revolutionary new building will also be home to The Annenberg Foundation’s groundbreaking new initiative for purposeful aging.
-The center will be open to the community at large and will seek to inspire a path to purposeful aging through wellness, creativity, tech exploration, social connections, community engagement, financial education and more.
+This revolutionary new building is also home to The Annenberg Foundation’s groundbreaking new initiative for purposeful aging.
+The center is open to the community at large and seeks to inspire a path to purposeful aging through wellness, creativity, tech exploration, social connections, community engagement, financial education, and more.

 Metal Stud Framing, Drywall, Taping Finishes, Sheathing, Weather Barrier, GFRC Cladding,Plaster, Acoustical Plaster, Fiber Reinforced Polymers, TOW Firestopping, Acoustical Joint Sealant, Insulation, Edge-of-Slab Firestopping, Scaffolding, Metal Stud Engineering, Metal Ceilings, Acoustical Wall Panels